 The AQUARIUS award nationally recognizes projects funded through the Drinking Water State Revolving Fund (DWSRF) that focus on sustainability and protection of public health.
 Twenty-five projects from across the nation were submitted for recognition with five receiving special recognition, including Pipestone in the category of “excellence in problem solving.”
 Nominated by the Minnesota Department of Health, they received funding to build a centralized water softening treatment system that also removes high levels of naturally occurring radiation.

 The $15.4 million project received an $8.4 million DWSRF loan and a $7 million Point Source Implementation Grant from the PFA.
 Centralized water softening eliminated the need for residents to have water softeners in their homes and reduced the amount of chloride (salt) reaching surface and groundwater from the wastewater treatment facility.
-According Chad Kolstad of the MDH DWSRF program, the project is one of the first in Minnesota to address a wastewater issue by treating the drinking water supply.
+According to Chad Kolstad of the MDH DWSRF program, the project is one of the first in Minnesota to address a wastewater issue by treating the drinking water supply.
 Minnesota surface waters face an increasing threat from chloride pollution that can harm fish and other aquatic animals.

-“We knew, even with all the great financing that we got and grants, that it was going to put a financial burden on our citizens and so we weighed all those things very carefully and decided to go ahead with this project, knowing that in a 20-year time frame this would be the right decision for the city,” said Pipestone Mayor Myron Koets.
+“We knew, even with all the great financing that we got and grants, that it was going to put a financial burden on our residents and so we weighed all those things very carefully and decided to go ahead with this project, knowing that in a 20-year time frame this would be the right decision for the city,” said Pipestone Mayor Myron Koets.